Lake Davenport Sailing Club

 Liberty Bell Trophy

-Brass bell on base, donated to LDSC in 1982 by Chuck and Doris Nelson.
-Re-dedicated in 1982 to Herbert E. Nelson, past Commodore of Decatur Yacht Club of Decatur, Illinois, where he introduced Chuck to the sport of sailing in 1941.
-Awarded annually to MC winner of Fourth of July Series.
+Brass bell on base, donated 1982 by Chuck and Doris Nelson.
+Re-dedicated to Herbert E. Nelson, past Commodore of Decatur Yacht Club.
+MC Fourth of July Series winner.

 Labor Day Trophy